- SCU Home Page

 Santa Clara’s campus is well known for its beauty and mission-style architecture.
 Newly opened in 2013, the brick-paved Abby Sobrato Mall leads visitors from the University’s main entrance to the heart of campus—the Mission Santa Clara de Asís.
 The roses and palm and olive trees of the Mission Gardens surround the historic Mission Church, which was restored in 1928.
 The adjacent Adobe Lodge is the oldest building on campus.
 In 1981, it was restored to its 1822 decor.

-Also nearby is the Schott Admission and Enrollment Services Building, a welcome center for campus visitors and home to several University departments.
+Also nearby is the Patricia A. and Stephen C. Schott Admission and Enrollment Services Building, a welcome center for campus visitors and home to several University departments.
 Opened in 2012, the lobby of this green-certified structure includes technology-infused exhibits that illustrate Santa Clara’s Jesuit mission.
 Among other green features on campus are two solar-powered homes built in 2007 and 2009 for the U.S. Department of Energy’s Solar Decathlon.
 Both now serve as laboratories for solar and sustainability technologies.

 Santa Clara has 10 on-campus residence halls, most with traditional double rooms and large common bathrooms, others with suite arrangements conducive to more informal living.
 Juniors and seniors can apply for townhouse-style living in the 138-unit University Villas across from the main campus.
 Opened in 2012, Graham Hall is Santa Clara’s newest residence hall.
 The environmentally friendly building boasts 96 mini-suites, lounges, full kitchens, and laundry facilities for every eight-room “neighborhood.”
 In addition, the residence hall has two classrooms, a small theater, outdoor barbecue and picnic areas, and a large courtyard.

 The Robert F. Benson Memorial Center serves as a hub for campus life.
-The Benson Center offers dining services and houses the Campus Bookstore, the campus post office, and meeting rooms.
-The University’s main Marketplace dining hall inside Benson resembles an upscale food court with numerous stations and options.
+The Benson Center offers dining services and houses the campus bookstore, post office, and meeting rooms.
+The University’s main dining hall there, Marketplace, resembles an upscale food court with numerous stations and options.
 For a more informal experience, The Bronco is the Benson Center’s late-night venue, serving beverages and pub-style food.

 Athletics and The Arts